andreaskundig/ncms-hestia/src/site/community/en/index.md

       policies and how online dating interacts with collective practices and communities."
   - description: A member helps us with  all the legal facets.
-timeline_title: How it started - How it's going
+timeline_title: How it started — how it's going
 timeline_events:
   - date: 2020-11
     description: "This collective is a social movement we have started in November